Trying to figure out how to customise your Apple watch for surf? Here’s my guide on how to turn your Apple Watch into the ultimate surf watch!

 You can even get it to display the waves you missed (rather depressing!hahaha!)

-I’ve been using it all over the globe (including the Maldives, Australia and South Africa) and it’s great for pushing your surfing.
+I’ve been using it all over the globe (including the surfing in the Maldives, Mentawais, Australia and South Africa) and it’s great for pushing your sessions to the next level.

 I’m hunting for a higher wave count, a longer ride and a faster speed!
 Here are some of my stats so far;